-Permanently restricted: Permanently restricted net assets consisted of "The John E. Gilmore and Kathleen E. Gilmore Fund," and the "Sinskey Clinic Travel Fund", both of which are endowment funds.
+Permanently restricted: Permanently restricted net assets consisted of "The John E. Gilmore and Kathleen E. Gilmore Fund," the "Sinskey Clinic Travel Fund", and "The David & Victoria Chang Endowment Fund", all of which are endowment funds.
 Investment income from these endowment funds is restricted for charitable eye care / humanitarian programs.